 It shouldn’t come as a huge surprise that Facebook is number one on our list of the top 10 social media sites for business.
 With 2.41 billion daily active users, Facebook is the most widely used social platform.

 Whether your business goal is brand awareness, website traffic, lead generation, or online conversions, Facebook should (and more than likely will) make a notable difference in reaching your goals when used properly.

 Facebook’s wide user base and demographic of users is the main reason it’s at the top of our list; almost anyone can find their target audience on this platform and get in front of them.

 You may be thinking, “Okay, so my target audience is on Facebook, but how do I make sure they see my business page?”
 The answer is Facebook advertising (and a lot of great content!).

-Facebook’s advertising platform is by the far the most developed of all of the social media platforms (yes, even out performing Twitter and other channels that have been around a lot longer!).
+Facebook’s advertising platform is by far the most developed of all of the social media platforms (yes, even out-performing Twitter and other channels that have been around a lot longer!).

 On Facebook, you can target by age, gender, employment, interests, purchasing behaviors, relationship status and so much more!
 This gives you the power to target your exact audience and put your ads and content in their newsfeed where they are already scrolling.

 If you’re wondering if Facebook is for you; our answer 9 times out of 10 is yes.
 There are only 2 instances when we may suggest another platform over Facebook: the first being if you do not have a social media budget, and the second being if your type of business is prohibited to advertise on Facebook based on Facebook’s ad policies (i.e. a vaping or tobacco company, etc.).